tango-controls-hdbpp/hdbpp-timescale-project/README.md

 ### device-servers/*

-External device server projects required to complete this project are included here (example Event Subscriber).
 This is also the location for any TimescaleDb centric device servers.

 ### resources/*

 Project resources.
 Including the HDB++ schema, TimescaleDB HDB++ Docker images, test scripts that can allow a user to test the project quickly.

+### external/*

+This directory will be created at CMake configuration time and will contain the external dependencies for the complete build.
+These are hdbpp-es, hdbpp-cm, and libhdbpp.

 ## Version Table